 - Assessment criteria: For chemical assessment of dioxins and planar PCBs, assessment criteria are available for food and feed (EU regulation), but biobased screening approach fully accepted.
 For assessment of sediments/dredged materials/sludge and bio waste, the Dutch guidelines are 50 ng TEQ/kg dry weight.
-The Norwegian guidelines are 25 ng TEQ/kg dry weights and the Japanese guidelines are 150 ng TEQ/kg dry weight by using the DR CALUX technology. - Specificity: Ah receptor active compounds, e.g. Polyhalogenated dioxins/furans, dioxin like PCBs, and if using other pretreatment of samples also PAHs (see PAH CALUX). - Sensitivity (LOD/Q): In case of feed/food in general 1/5th of the EC regulated levels.
-For example, 5 grams of dried soil/sediment/feed or 1 liter of water is processed resulting in a LOQ of 0.2 ng 2,3,7,8-TCDD equivalents per gram of soil/sediment or 1 ng 2,3,7,8-TCDD equivalents per liter of water respectively. - Variability (e.g. CV for single substance tests): <20% - Influence by cytotoxicity/risk of false positives/negatives: As the sample is cleaned up by a sulphuric acid treatment and afterwards with an additional step to separate dl-PCBs from PCDD/Fs, cytotoxicity is rarely occurring.
-In case of false positive/false negative guided levels has to be established to compare it with. - Complexity/learning period: 2 weeks of training at BDS - Costs: Low (about 130 240 Euro on commercial basis1) compared to chemical analysis of dioxins and dioxin-like compounds.
-Generally not depending on matrix studied. - Commercial availability: via BDS - International relevance: Standardized test for feed/food according to many international regulations (such as EC/252/2012 or EC/278/2012).
+The Norwegian guidelines are 25 ng TEQ/kg dry weights, and the Japanese guidelines are 150 ng TEQ/kg dry weight by using the DR CALUX technology. - Specificity: Ah receptor active compounds, e.g., polyhalogenated dioxins/furans (X = Cl, Br, F, J), dioxin like PCBs/PBBs, and if using other pretreatment of samples also PAHs (see PAH CALUX). - Sensitivity (LOD/Q): In case of feed/food in general 1/5th of the EC regulated levels.
+For example, 5 grams of dried soil/sediment/feed or 1 liter of water is processed resulting in a LOQ of 0.2 ng 2,3,7,8-TCDD equivalents per gram of soil/sediment or 1 ng 2,3,7,8-TCDD equivalents per liter of water, respectively. - Variability (e.g., CV for single substance tests): <20% - Influence by cytotoxicity/risk of false positives/negatives: As the sample is cleaned up by a sulfuric acid treatment and afterwards with an additional step to separate dl-PCBs from PCDD/Fs, cytotoxicity is rarely occurring.
+In case of false positive/false negative guided levels must be established to compare it with (e.g., EC/644/2017 below 5% false compliant rate accepted). - Complexity/learning period: 2 weeks of training at BDS - Costs: Costs are generally depending on matrix studied. - Commercial availability: via BDS - International relevance: Standardized test for feed/food according to many international regulations (such as EC/644/2017 or EC/709/2014).
 Standardized test for sediments to several international standards (such as Dutch Specie, JIS or US-EPA).
-For water analysis it is proposed according to EC/105 2008 guideline.
+For water analysis it is proposed according to EC/105 (2008) guideline. - Publications: please see for more info at www.bds.nl under literature.